IAM Patent 1000 Names Seven Fredrikson & Byron Attorneys in its 2019 Edition

 To illustrate the strength of the firm’s strategic business advice, the IAM Patent 1000 mentions Thomas Hipkins, chair of the Patents Group.
 Hipkins “conducts risk assessments so that clients do all the right things on the front end of product development and will not find themselves being liable for willful infringement down the line.”
 The guide adds, “He always stays abreast of patent law developments and has excellent project management skills.”

 Described as “more than just a prosecutor,” Charles Segelbaum, chair of the IP Due Diligence Group, “gets to know the wider business environment in which his clients operate by analyzing the patents of their competitors.”
-Ann Ladd, member of the firm’s Board of Directors and its Executive Committee, and David West, chair of the IP Technology, Licensing & Commercialization Group, “showcase exceptional commerciality in supporting the life sciences innovation ecosystem in Minnesota with their licensing expertise and complete transactional skill set.”
+Ann Ladd, member of the firm’s Board of Directors and its Executive Committee, and David West, chair of the Technology & Data Group, “showcase exceptional commerciality in supporting the life sciences innovation ecosystem in Minnesota with their licensing expertise and complete transactional skill set.”

 Head of the firm’s Intellectual Property Division, Lora Friedemann, along with litigators Kurt Niederluecke and Grant Fairbairn, “look for business resolutions – they do not just turn on the litigation machine and let it run.
 Their practice is growing at a rate of knots thanks to excellent results in the district courts and at the PTAB.”
 Fairbairn, chair of the firm’s Intellectual Property Litigation Group, “has an interesting case on right now for an inventor against the U.S. Army relating to weapon-mounted rangefinder patents.”